 Scenic’s motto is that it’s 50% about the mind, 50% about the body — and that’s the unique point about this kind of exercise.
 Being transported to other tracks around the world inspired me to push myself more than I normally would.
 By the end of the class, I’d clocked over 600 calories, and felt like I’d just climbed and conquered a mountain.

 Scenic Cycle is as much about the mental release as the physical burn.
 Our particular class featured a Live DJ set for the studio’s launch.
 The leader’s energetic voice pushed us on, and the footage served to let us all lose ourselves in the moment.

 Cyclists can track power wattage, average RPM and energy expended in real time on the schmick state-of-the-art Schwinn bikes.
-The spin sessions are 45 minutes, where riders can go into a room and enjoy bit a mental holiday.
+The spin sessions are 45 minutes, where riders can go into a room and enjoy a bit of a mental holiday.
 Pack your bags, and go!